 (1) In this Part unless the contrary intention appears —

-“coat” means wool, or the coat of a restricted animal;
+coat means wool, or the coat of a restricted animal;

-“fodder” means hay, chaff, meal or grain or any animals feed preparation of which hay, chaff, meal or grain is an ingredient or to which the provisions of sections 74 of 75 have been declared to apply under subsection (2);
+fodder means hay, chaff, meal or grain or any animals feed preparation of which hay, chaff, meal or grain is an ingredient or to which the provisions of sections 74 of 75 have been declared to apply under subsection (2);

-“machinery” means a vehicle or machine that has been used for agricultural, excavation or earthmoving purposes;
+machinery means a vehicle or machine that has been used for agricultural, excavation or earthmoving purposes;

-“restricted animal” means a sheep, a bovine or equine animal, or any animal to which the provisions of sections 74 and 75 have been declared to apply under subsection (2);
+restricted animal means a sheep, a bovine or equine animal, or any animal to which the provisions of sections 74 and 75 have been declared to apply under subsection (2);

-“sack” means an empty used sack;
+sack means an empty used sack;

-“seed” means any seed to which the provisions of sections 74 and 75 have been declared to apply under subsection (2);
+seed means any seed to which the provisions of sections 74 and 75 have been declared to apply under subsection (2);

-“wool pack” means an empty used wool pack.
+wool pack means an empty used wool pack.

 (2) The Protection Board may, from time to time, by declaration declare that the provisions of sections 74 and 75 apply to such seed, animal feed preparations and animals as it thinks fit.